bburt-rh/ocp-preview/README.md

     name = /home/aireilly/openshift-docs
 ```

-Using the ocp-preview script:
+Using the `ocp-preview` script:

 ```
 Usage: ocp-preview [OPTION] [DISTRO]
-Usage: [DISTRO] is optional, build default is openshift-enterprise.
-Specify 'all' to build all distros.
+Usage: [DISTRO] is optional, build default is `openshift-enterprise`.
+Specify `all` to build all distros.
 -b, --build
                does a full clean build and rsync.
 Use this option if your PR does not update an assembly.
 -r, --refresh